mcdviii/FreeCAD-Adjustable-Storage-Dresser/README.md

 ## ToDO:

-- [ ] Finish adding all relavant constraints, readding constraints as necessary.
+- [ ] Finish adding all relavant constraints, re-adding constraints as necessary.
 - [ ] Clean up spreadsheet calculations (remove redundancy).
 - [ ] Confirm placement of each solid is calculated through its neighbor, in such a way that changing dimensions doesn't shift parts closer (or further away) from its neighbor.